Dubuque couple who stole more than $200,000 from mother sentenced to federal prison

-A Dubuque couple today was sentenced to federal prison for stealing more than $200,000 from his then-90-year-old mother.
+A Dubuque couple on Monday was sentenced to federal prison for stealing more than $200,000 from his then-90-year-old mother.

 Howard D. Derby, 66, and Patti L. Derby, 52, each previously pleaded guilty in U.S. District Court in Cedar Rapids, Iowa, to wire fraud.